 The Global Anti-Scam Summit America 2026

-Online scams continue to evolve across the Americas, impacting consumers, businesses, and public institutions at scale.
+Online scams continue to evolve, impacting consumers, businesses, and public institutions across the Americas.
 Fraud networks operate across borders, exploit regulatory gaps, and adapt rapidly to new technologies.
 What were once isolated incidents are now part of a sustained, cross-border threat affecting digital trust and economic stability across the region.

 Scams do not respect borders.
-They demand coordinated action, shared intelligence, and sustained collaboration.
-The Global Anti-Scam Summit America 2026 provides a platform for stakeholders across the Americas and globally to come together, exchange best practices, and work towards more effective, collective responses to online fraud.
-Only through cooperation can we stay ahead of increasingly sophisticated scam networks.
+Only through coordinated action, shared intelligence, and sustained collaboration can we stay ahead of increasingly sophisticated scam networks.
+The Global Anti-Scam Summit America 2026 provides a platform for stakeholders across the Americas and globally to come together, exchange best practices, and work towards more effective collective responses to online fraud and scams.

 Highlights: Global Anti-Scam Summit America 2025